benwainwright/www.benwainwright.me/README.md

 Blog posts are generated from markdown files contained in the `blog-entries` directory.
-If I've made a mistake in any of my articles, feel free to raise a Pull Request to correct it.
+If I've made a mistake in any of my articles, feel free to raise a pull request to correct it.